bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 * Configuring your Git default editor

-In some cases when running Git commands via your terminal, an editor will open where you could type a commit message for example.
+In some cases, when running Git commands via your terminal, an editor will open where you could type a commit message, for example.
 To specify your default editor, you need to run the following command:

 ```
 git config --global core.editor nano